Jonathan52789/Aerospace-Engineering-Portfolio/README.md

 **Team of 4 (2024) | My role: Physical assembly**

 **Overview**
-Team designed and built a functional McLaren 765LT replica using Fusion 360 and Blender modeling, 3D printing, Arduino electronics, and remote-control steering/driving with working headlights.
-Shows prototyping, assembly, and basic mechatronics skills.
+Designed and built a functional McLaren 765LT replica using Fusion 360 and Blender for modeling, 3D printing for fabrication, and Arduino-based electronics for remote-control steering and functional headlights, demonstrating strong prototyping, assembly, and mechatronics skills.

 **Media**